rkillickdev/plan-it-go/README.md

 * As a Site User I can choose to view my current trip itinerary at any point during planning so that I can keep track of places I have added [#13](https://github.com/rkillickdev/plan-it-go/issues/13)
 * As a Site User I can edit my trip itinerary by removing a place or adding more so that I can continue modifying my plans [#14](https://github.com/rkillickdev/plan-it-go/issues/14)
 * As a Site User I can save all the places in my trip itinerary so that I can return to my planning at any time [#15](https://github.com/rkillickdev/plan-it-go/issues/15)
+* As a user I can see a countdown to my trip so that I know how many days until I travel [#36](https://github.com/rkillickdev/plan-it-go/issues/36)
+* As a user I can filter recommended places so that I can build an itinerary tailored to my interests [#37](https://github.com/rkillickdev/plan-it-go/issues/37)
+* As a user I can see places visually on a map so that I can see where they are and plan a route [#38](https://github.com/rkillickdev/plan-it-go/issues/38)
+* As a user I can view place ratings displayed as stars so that I can immediately understand the popularity of a place [#41](https://github.com/rkillickdev/plan-it-go/issues/41)

 #### **EPIC: Manage Trip [#16](https://github.com/rkillickdev/plan-it-go/issues/16)**